treatments for hair loss

 So why is it that only 1% actually seek help?
 Finding a solution to your hair loss can be extremely overwhelming.
 From the vast amount of information on the internet to trying to schedule an appointment in our busy schedule.

 We have categorized them into surgical and non-surgical solutions and then further divided the non-surgical into invasive, non-invasive, drugs and plant-based drug alternatives.
+So without further ado, let’s dive into each option.

 Common Types of Hair Loss